SkyVence/BadT3ChatClone/README.md

 My attempt to build a t3chat clone for the t3 cloneathon.
 I used v0 for the ui with some small touch up on something.
 Nowhere near a good ui but you know...
-I learned a bit about SSE so i tried my hand at creating at making resumeable streams.
+I learned a bit about SSE so i tried my hand at making resumeable streams.
 It's working but sometimes it takes time to connect.

 Currently support only bring your own key, those keys are stored in a db and encrypted until used to create the actual ai sdk client for the provider.
 I plan on making local-storage api key support maybe before the end of the challenge.